Aedes africanus: Identification

 This mosquito has distinct white and black stripes along its body which help differentiate the genus from others in this family.
 Females of this species are ectoparasites and can most often be found on mammals living in the tropical forests of Africa.
 The africanus species can be distinguished from other mosquitoes in the genus Aedes by having white scales on the maxillary palpi, scutum with a patch of large white scales, and 3 large white patches on the mid-femur.

 Life cycle

 This species lays its eggs in holes in trees, cut bamboo, bamboo stumps, and tree forks.
-In laboratory settings, it was observed that the larvae hatch best at 27 °C and the quantity of water was not a factor in embryonic development but we most often laid within 2 cm of the water surface.
+In laboratory settings, it was observed that the larvae hatch best at 27 °C and the quantity of water was not a factor in embryonic development but was most often laid within 2 cm of the water surface.

 Aedes africanus adults are crepuscular feeders, meaning they feed from dusk to dawn.
 Although this species is a vector for many diseases, because it is mainly found in forests, primates are its main source of blood meals.
 Early studies of its populations suggest that when sampled in forested areas, it made up 95% of the caught species and only 50% in surrounding villages.
 When populations are high enough, Toxorhynchites mosquitoes can be brought in as a biological control as they parasitize africanus larvae in the shared breeding habitat.